What Is DAU/MAU Ratio?

 What is the DAU/MAU ratio?

 DAU/MAU divides daily active users by monthly active users to measure product stickiness.
 A higher ratio means users engage more frequently.
 It indicates how deeply the product is embedded in daily workflows.
+This is a common area of focus for customer success teams working to improve their approach to DAU/MAU Ratio.

 What is a good DAU/MAU ratio for SaaS?

 It depends on the product type.
 Daily workflow tools (messaging, project management) should target 30-50%.
 Weekly-use products target 15-30%.
 Periodic-use tools (reporting, analytics) may naturally sit at 5-15%.
 Compare against similar products, not consumer apps.
+This is a common area of focus for customer success teams working to improve their approach to DAU/MAU Ratio.

 How does DAU/MAU predict churn?

 Low or declining DAU/MAU indicates the product is not embedded in daily workflows, making it easier for customers to switch.
 Accounts with consistently low ratios are at higher churn risk because the product is not habitual.
+This is a common area of focus for customer success teams working to improve their approach to DAU/MAU Ratio.